SaintRyoh/rabbithole/README.md

 # Rabbithole—The Meta-Window Manager

-### LOOKING FOR BETA TESTERS
-**Package now available in the AUR**
+## Package now available in the AUR
 ```shell
 yay -S rabbithole
 ```

-Then select Rabbithole from your display manager next time you log in.
+Then select **Rabbithole** from your display manager next time you log in.

 There is also an automated installer `rabid-installer.sh` working for Arch and Ubuntu Linux - Please Help Us Test On Other Distros & systems if you can.
 Earn your spot as a [contributor](docs/CONTRIBUTORS.md) to Rabbithole!